Real-Time Dam Levels

 Water Level Analysis

-Rosslynne Reservoir is currently exhibiting average water retention levels.
-Sitting at 48.3%, the total stored volume is 25 GL.
+Water capacity at Rosslynne Reservoir is holding at moderate levels.
+Sitting at 54.8%, the total stored volume is 25 GL.
 While adequate, continuous monitoring is standard procedure for this catchment.

 Catchment & Hydrological Impact

 The Jacksons Creek acts as the primary lifeblood for Rosslynne Reservoir, making it a cornerstone of the South East Coast (Victoria) network.
-Managing the flow from the Jacksons Creek ensures that downstream agricultural zones receive consistent supply.
-The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Rosslynne Reservoir.

 Agricultural & Economic Significance